hashobject/perun.io/resources/guides/built-ins.md

 complete: true
 ---
 Perun's built-in tasks are designed to provide the most commonly-needed functionality for building static sites.
 They were written with flexibility in mind, and can be customized in many ways.
 Let's take an in-depth look at them.

 ## Content Tasks

-Content tasks create new files, or modify existing ones, and they form the backbone of any Perun-based static site.
+Content tasks create new files, or modify existing ones, and they form the backbone of any Perun static site.

 Conveniently, Perun's content tasks are reload-enabled, so if you set up your `boot` pipeline with the `watch` task, changes to your render functions or input files will cause the pipeline to re-run with your new changes in effect.
 When used in conjunction with a frontend reloader, like `boot-reload` or `boot-livereload`, you get automatic hot reloading in your browser just by saving a file.

 In addition to responding to changes, Perun also knows what stays the same from one `watch` loop to the next.
 If the inputs for an output file haven't changed, Perun will reuse the results from the last loop, which minimizes work and makes your feedback loop as fast as possible.

 -----